Find Affordable College Courses

 Williamstown, MA

-You’ll join some of the best and brightest minds around you if you attend Williams College.
-The school came in at #4 on this year’s Best Value Anthropology Bachelor’s Degree Schools in Massachusetts list.
-Located in the town of Williamstown, Williams is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Williams College.
+It ranked #4 on our 2023 Best Value Anthropology Bachelor’s Degree Schools in Massachusetts list.
+Located in the fringe town of Williamstown, Williams is a private not-for-profit school with a small student population.

 In-state tuition fees for undergraduate students at Williams are $59,660 per year.